 Falkirk Council has clear procedures for all staff to follow.
-Headteachers or designated member of staff are instructed to notify Falkirk Council and Children's Services when a member of staff has a suspicion that a child might have been abused or be at risk of abuse.
+Headteachers or designated members of staff are instructed to notify Falkirk Council and Children's Services when a member of staff has a suspicion that a child might have been abused, are at risk of abuse or are likely to be exposed to significant harm due to neglect.